MentalGear/website-extract-favicons/README.md

+# NOTE

+had the LLM add a convert to png function build in, but actually out of scope for library so I'll just leave it in a subbranch

 # Extract Favicon From Url
 CLI shell script attempting to extract the highest resolution favicon URL from a given website, by checking the following in order: